 Travel Resources on YouTube

-There are undoubtedly more than I have listed, but here is a list of people that I have followed and learned from over the years.
+There are undoubtedly more than I have listed, but here is a list of people I have followed and learned from over the years.
 Use them as a starting point to find the right vloggers for you.

 Mark offers a great series of vlogs, including locations and helpful travel information, including what to do and what not to do as you see other countries.
 He has many great videos on travel scams and how to be a better traveler.